 Barcodes have been a staple in inventory management since their introduction.
 A barcode is a visual representation of data, usually in the form of black and white lines, that scanners can quickly read.
 Barcode inventory management systems are widely used across industries for tracking goods, from retail to manufacturing.

-• Cost Effective: One of the biggest advantages of barcode technology is its affordability.
-The cost of implementing a barcode system is relatively low, making it accessible to businesses of all sizes.
+- 💰 Cost Effective The cost of implementing a barcode system is relatively low, making it accessible for businesses of all sizes.

-• Versatility: Barcodes can store various types of information, from product names and prices to batch number and expiration dates.
-This versatility makes them suitable for a wide range of application.
+- 📦 Versatile Barcodes can store a wide range of information—from product names and prices to batch numbers and expiration dates.

 Exploring RFID